 Your base layer will keep you cool by wicking moisture away from the skin and evaporating it.
 This will also keep you comfortable and dry.
 Aim to wear a short sleeve base layer top to keep you feeling good.
 Base layer boxers or pants are great too.
 You don’t want too much material that will add heat, but bases have lots of other benefits suited to hot weather.
 You can wear a base layer on its own if the weather permits.

 Depending on how warm it actually is, you may want to wear a comfortable long-sleeve top or shirt.
-Mid-layers are traditionally fleeces, but with warmer weather you can go lighter.
+Mid-layers are traditionally fleece, but with warmer weather, you can go lighter.
 You may wonder why we’re advising the wearing of long sleeves rather than short – this is to keep your arms out of direct sunlight.
 Obviously, you can choose to go short-sleeved for a cooler feel, but you’ll need to layer up thickly with sunscreen as you’ll be exposed to the sun for a prolonged stretch.
-The same goes for trousers.
+The same goes for walking trousers.
 Shorts might seem like a nice idea but don’t offer any protection from the sun or debris.
 If you wear shorts, prepare for cuts and scratches around tall and barbed vegetation.

 Rather than the short-sleeved top and short bottoms, you’ll want to wear full-length base layers.
 It’s easy to pick up a top and bottoms set or get them separately if you already have one.
 You want a snug yet comfortable fit as this keeps warm air close to your body, forming the base of your layering system.

 Get yourself a warm fleece jacket for the mid-layer.
 Fleece is an excellent insulator and comes in different weights for different levels of warmth.
 Bear in mind that even on a cold day, you’ll generate a lot of heat, and picking the thickest fleece possible may actually cause you to overheat.
-You could also opt for a lightweight padded jacket.
+You could also opt for a lightweight jacket.
 Pair this with long length hiking trousers and you can even add gaiters to secure the cuffs.

-In winter, you want to increase the weather defence of your boots.
+In winter, you want to increase the weather defence of your walking boots.
 Mesh is out and leather is back in as you need effective protection against the damp and frigid cold coming into contact with your feet.
 While you’ll be sacrificing breathability, you need that extra warmth to keep your feet warm on cold ground.
-You also want to pair these with thick socks that not only protect your feet from the tough materials of your heavy-duty boots, but also insulate lots of heat.
+You also want to pair these with thermal socks that not only protect your feet from the tough materials of your heavy-duty boots but also insulate lots of heat.